 2. The graduate program grade point average is computed from all required and elective courses taken for the degree(s) currently being pursued.
 It excludes all courses older than eight years at the time the degree is awarded unless a course is included in the degree program through an approved policy exception.

-3. The dean of graduate studies may exclude one or more courses from the calculation of the graduate program grade point average where
+3. The dean of the Graduate School may exclude one or more courses from the calculation of the graduate program grade point average where

 a. the student makes a formal application for the exclusion; and

 b. the graduate program director recommends such an exclusion; and

 c. the dean of the Graduate School makes a determination that such exclusion is in the best interests of the student, degree program, and university; and